 Why use a cast iron skillet?
 We tried to give you some different information, we haven’t mentioned what you can do with a skillet but rest assured they’re great pans for cooking.

 As mentioned earlier there are pros and cons and other benefits to cooking with cast iron skillets.
 We cover these in different articles and left them out in this article.
-We really wanted to bring readers something different.
-If you are considering a cast iron skillet they’re are available almost everywhere and it’s not going to blow the budget.
+I really wanted to bring readers something different.
+If you are considering a cast iron skillet they are available almost everywhere and it’s not going to blow the budget.

 Why use a cast iron skillet?
-We hope we have answered the question.
+I hope we have answered the question.
 They really are fun to cook with.
-If you’re new to cast-iron cooking then a skillet is a great choice.
+And if you’re new to cast-iron cooking then a skillet is a great choice and easy to use.
 From there you might want to venture into enameled pans, vintage or Dutch ovens.
-However, a trusty pre-seasoned skillet will give you loads of enjoyment and yummy meals.
+However, a trusty pre-seasoned skillet will give you loads of enjoyment and can make plenty of tasty dishes.